- Posted by Snapclarity

 Men tend to lose the connections they have with male friends and don’t seem to work as hard at making new friends, depriving them of the fundamental social ties — that have shown to increase happiness, cope with trauma, and increase longevity.

-Men struggle to talk about the personal stuff
+Men struggle to talk about personal stuff and their mental health

 Culture has heavily influenced boys and men to be ‘strong’ and not show vulnerability to others.
 Men are reluctant to ask for support, consequently preventing them from reaching out to other men when they’re struggling.